Big-PERCIVAL: Exploring the Native Use of 64-Bit Posit Arithmetic in Scientific Computing: Introduction

 \section{Introduction}

 }

 \IEEEPARstart{R}{eal-number} arithmetic is at the core of many scientific workloads.
 Physical constants, data from sensors, and in general most inputs to experimental applications have to be represented accurately in a computer.
 Moreover, this accuracy has to be maintained throughout the execution of the algorithms that are at the root of scientific computing.
-Even small errors can have significant consequences.
-For example, predicting incorrectly the behavior of the system or inaccurate solutions of differential equations or optimization problems.
+Even minor errors can result in significant consequences, potentially leading to incorrect predictions of the behavior of a system or inaccurate solutions to differential equations and optimization problems.

 The most widely used representation of real numbers in a computer is the IEEE 754 standard for floating-point arithmetic~\cite{ieeecomputersociety2019IEEE}.
 Although this standard is considered to be a robust and reliable method for representing and operating with real numbers on a computer, it is not perfect.
 For instance, its results can be inconsistent across platforms, it does not ensure the associative property of additions and multiplications, it has signed zeros, and there is an excess of \gls{NaN} representations.